rubymonsters/ruby-for-beginners/source/05-roadmap.md

 used and many (many!) examples out there use them.
 So we introduce them briefly, too.

-### 3. Variables

-In order to do things with objects, and form readable sentences (code) we need to be able to assign names to them.
-This chapter explains variables in Ruby.
+### 4. Objects, Classes, Methods

+This chapter discusses how objects and classes relate to each other, how methods can be called on objects, and explores a number of different methods.
+It also has a quick look to see what's up with that magic, so-called top-level object in Ruby.

-### 4. Writing Methods
+### 5. Writing Methods

 While variables give names to things, methods give names to behaviour.
 Methods are like the swiss-army knife of programming.
 We'll have a look at the anatomy of a method, and learn how we can define our own ones.

-### 5. Objects, Classes, Methods

-This chapter discusses how objects and classes relate to each other, how methods can be called on objects, and explores a number of different methods.
-It also has a quick look to see what's up with that magic, so-called top-level object in Ruby.

 ### 6. Writing Classes